Shaping the Body: 400 Years of Fashion, Food and Life

 The final section of the exhibition takes this exploration one step further to look at how bodies are shaped by daily lifestyle, comparing the more physically arduous lives of house maids and farm hands before the advent of modern domestic gadgets and agricultural machinery, with their contemporaries to understand why modern average body shapes and sizes are so much larger.

-‘Shaping the Body’ is included in the normal admission price and so is FREE with the YMT Card
+‘Shaping the Body’ is a permanent exhibition and included in the price of admission.

 - 'V&A Undressed: A Brief History of Underwear' Special Event at York Castle Museum on 7 July 2016